fohrloop/wakepy/README.md

 - Wakepy supports multiple operating systems and desktop environments
 - Wakepy has permissive MIT licence
 - It has a simple command line interface and a python API
-- Wakepy has very little python dependencies:
+- Wakepy has very zero required python dependencies
-  - Zero if using Windows or macOS or Linux + systemd
-  - One if using linux + [jeepney](https://jeepney.readthedocs.io/) or linux + [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/).
+  - For using the D-Bus methods on Linux, one may use [jeepney](https://jeepney.readthedocs.io/) (optional)

 ## Deprecation timeline (wakepy 0.7.0+)